Belva Ann Lockwood

 Belva Ann Bennett Lockwood (October 24, 1830 – May 19, 1917) was an American lawyer, politician, educator, and author who was active in the women's rights and women's suffrage movements.
 She was one of the first women lawyers in the United States.
-In 1879 she became the first woman to be admitted to practice law before the U.S. Supreme Court.
-Lockwood ran for president in 1884 and 1888 on the ticket of the National Equal Rights Party and was the first woman to appear on official ballots.
+In 1879, she became the first woman to be admitted to practice law before the U.S. Supreme Court.
+Lockwood ran for president in 1884 and 1888 on the ticket of the Equal Rights Party and was the first woman to appear on official ballots.
 While Victoria Woodhull is commonly cited as the first woman to run for president, Lockwood was the first one to appear on any ballots, due to Woodhull being too young for the presidency when she ran.

 Due to gender restrictions, Lockwood overcame many social and personal obstacles.
 Early on in life, Lockwood was a teacher and school principal, working to equalize pay for women in education.
-She supported the movement for world peace, and was a proponent of the temperance movement.
+She supported the movement for world peace and was a proponent of the temperance movement.

 Early and personal life

 Belva Ann Bennett was born in Royalton, New York, daughter of Lewis Johnson Bennett, a farmer, and his wife, Hannah Green.
 Bennett spent some of her childhood at her aunt's house, which still stands at 5070 Griswold Street.
 In front of the house is a memorial to her with a plaque that gives a brief biography of her life.
 By age 14, she was teaching at the local elementary school.
-In 1848, by age 18, she married Uriah McNall, a farme local to the area.
+In 1848, by age 18, she married Uriah McNall, a farmer local to the area.

 McNall died of tuberculosis in 1853, three years after their daughter Lura was born.

 Education

 Lockwood realized she needed a better education to support herself and her daughter.
-She attended Genesee Wesleyan Seminary, in Auburn, NY, to prepare for study at college.
-Her plan, as she explained to Lippincott's Monthly Magazine, was not well received by many of her friends and colleagues; most women did not seek higher education, and it was especially unusual for a widow to do so.
-She persuaded the administration at Genesee College to admit her.
+In 1854, she enrolled at Genesee Wesleyan Seminary, in Lima, NY, to prepare for college.
+Her plan, as she explained to Lippincott's Monthly Magazine, was not well received by many of her friends and colleagues, since most women did not seek higher education, and it was especially unusual for a widow to do so.
+After one semester at the seminary, she persuaded the administration at Genesee College, also in Lima, to admit her.

 It was during her studies at Genesee College that Lockwood first became attracted to the law, although the school had no law department.
 Since a local law professor was offering private classes, she became one of his students.
 It made her want to learn more.
+Belva Lockwood graduated with honors from Genesee College in June 1857.